LuisMit/Trading_Strategies/README.md

 - Strategy 3: The 50-day is above the 200-day simple moving average.
 - Strategy 4: The 50-day is above the 200-day exponential moving average.
 - Strategy 5: The 20-day exponential moving average is above the 20-day simple moving average.
-- Each strategy is backested over the selected time period and a price index is calculated.
+- Each strategy is backtested over the selected time period and a price index is calculated.
 - All price indices are merged in one dataframe.

 ### 5. Data visualization